zaksoyer/maths-game/Docs/README.md

 For both : intermediate and advanced, in case of a wrong answer the time left WON'T be cumulated.

 ### Features
-* Build a file with stats
+* Build player/game stats
-* Send results to
+* Send results/stats to
   * A registered mentor/teacher
   * A personal email
 * Share scores on social networks
-* Groups in which admins can create special tests for specific player
+* Groups in which admins can create special tests for specific players

 ***